webxos/macroslow/maml/readme.md

 ### Overview
 MAML redefines Markdown as a **living, executable container**—a "USB-C" for API gateways, enabling seamless data transfer, context management, and agent orchestration.
 Built for the AI and quantum era, MAML integrates with the Model Context Protocol (MCP), Quantum Retrieval-Augmented Generation (RAG), and advanced security layers.

-**Copyright:** © 2025 Webxos.
-All Rights Reserved.
+**Copyright: MACROSLOW is an open source library hosted on Github by © 2026 Webxos.
+All Rights Reserved.**

 The MAML concept, `.maml.md` format, and extended features (e.g., Quantum Context Layers, Dynamic Execution Blocks) are Webxos’s intellectual property, licensed under MIT for research and prototyping with attribution.

 ---